dougkavanagh/ocean-ts-integration/README.md

 The FHIR validator can be used to validate specific JSON payloads during testing to ensure they are adherent to the FHIR R4 specification as used by Ocean.

+Although there are many FHIR validators available online, it may be difficult to isolate one that provides warnings and errors that are pertinent to Ocean's implementation; some are quite noisy in the number of errors they generate.
+This validator aims to provide a more focused set of errors and warnings based on specific requirements regarding Ocean's FHIR implementations.

 ## src/open-api: Ocean Open API Client

 This module can be used to test the Ocean Open API.
 Note that the Ocean Open API is deprecated; use the FHIR API instead.
 The source code here is included for the sake of supporting legacy implementations.

-### src/smart-client: Test your SMART launch server
+### src/smart-client: SMART Server Testing

-The SMART client can be used to test your SMART launch server, as described in the documentation guide:
+This module can be used to test your SMART launch server (EHR/EMR) as if it would launch Ocean as a SMART OIDC client application, as described in the documentation guide:
 [Ocean SMART App Launch Overview](<[https://](https://support.cognisantmd.com/hc/en-us/articles/360057458272-Ocean-SMART-App-Launch-SMART-on-FHIR-EHR-Contextual-Launch-)>)

 ## src/webhook-server: Webhook Testing